fuhaililab/mdMinerShiny/mdMinerShiny/README.md

 **mdMiner-The Ohio State University**

-mdMiner is an application for predicting drugs and drug combinations for individual cancer patients using their genomic data.
+mdMiner is an innovative web application that uses machine learning approaches to predict the best drugs and drug combinations for individual cancer patients using their genomic data.

 **Installing**